 Dudgeon Community Fund

-The fund is currently closed for new applications
+The fund is currently closed for new applications.
+Decisions on applications received in 2017 will be made during June.

 The fund will not provide general sponsorship for events or sports clubs (or similar organisations).